willgardner9/t9-edume/README.md

 `cd server && npm i && npm run start:dev`

-Then, to copy the dictionary.txt to allow for real word filtering, please enter the following in a new terminal window in the server directory:
+Then, to copy the dictionary.txt to allow for real word filtering, please enter the following in a new terminal window in the server directory.
+The dictionary used is from [Google's Trillion Word Corpus](https://github.com/first20hours/google-10000-english) of the 10,000 most common words in the English language.
+This dictionary is a list of the most common combinations of characters in English and therefore contains some words that don't appear in the dictionary, particularly 1-2 letter words!

 `npm run copy-dict`

+If you do not run the copy-dict command, the API will return an empty object for "filteredCombinations".

 The server will then be running on port 9000 by default, exposing the below endpoint: